 Freshly ground black pepper

 2-3 tbsp. olive oil

-2. Drain in a colander and let cool.
-Once cool enough to handle, spread between layers of clean kitchen towels or multiple layers of paper towels until cold enough to treat and squeeze out as much excess liquid as possible.
-Once the eggplant is drained, transfer to a cutting board and finely slice it after it has been drained.
+- Drain and cool in a colander.
+Spread between layers of clean kitchen towels or several layers of paper towels until cold enough to treat and squeeze out as much extra liquid as possible.
+Move the eggplant to a cutting board and finely slice it after it has been drained.

-6. Serve with your favorite pasta and sauce and enjoy!
+- Enjoy it with your favorite pasta and sauce!